author

 About the author

-Alexander Stewart Walsh (1841–1918), usually listed as A. Stewart Walsh, is a largely obscure author today.
-The clearest details consistently available online identify him as the author of Mary: The Queen of the House of David and Mother of Jesus, first published in 1889.
+Alexander Stewart Walsh, usually published as A. Stewart Walsh, was an author born in 1841 and died in 1918.
+The clearest confirmed record of his work points to one major title: Mary: The Queen of the House of David and Mother of Jesus, first published in 1889 and still preserved in library catalogs and public-domain editions.